Search: 19163 results

 But Jeremiah said, They shall not deliver thee.
 Obey, I beseech thee, the voice of Jehovah, in that which I speak unto thee: so it shall be well with thee, and thy soul shall live.

-And, behold, all the women that are left in the king of Judah's house shall be brought forth to the king of Babylon's princes, and those women shall say, Thy friends have set thee on, and have prevailed against thee: thy feet are sunk in the mire, and they are turned away back.
+behold, all the women that are left in the king of Judah's house shall be brought forth to the king of Babylon's princes, and those women shall say, Thy familiar friends have set thee on, and have prevailed over thee: now that thy feet are sunk in the mire, they are turned away back.

 And Zedekiah said to Jeremiah, "No man must know about these words so that you will not die.

-Then came all the princes unto Jeremiah, and asked him: and he told them according to all these words that the king had commanded.
-So they left off speaking with him; for the matter was not perceived.
+And all the officials came to Jeremiah and questioned him, and he informed them like all these words that the king commanded.
+So they fell silent, for the {conversation} was not heard.

 And it came about, that when Jerusalem was taken, (in the ninth year of Zedekiah, king of Judah, in the tenth month, Nebuchadrezzar, king of Babylon, with all his army, came against Jerusalem, shutting it in on every side;